Hasan al-Rammah

 Hasan al-Rammah (حسن الرماح, died 1295) was a Syrian Arab chemist and engineer during the Mamluk Sultanate who studied gunpowders and explosives, and sketched prototype instruments of warfare, including the first torpedo.
 Al-Rammah called his early torpedo "an egg which moves itself and burns."
 It was made of two sheet-pans of metal fastened together and filled with naphtha, metal filings, and potassium nitrate.
 It was intended to move across the surface of the water, propelled by a large rocket and kept on course by a small rudder.

-Al-Rammah devised several new types of gunpowder and a new type of fuse and two types of lighters.
+Al-Rammah devised several new types of gunpowder, a new type of fuse, and two types of lighters.